ethereum/homestead-guide/source/ethereum-clients/cpp-ethereum/building-from-source/windows.rst

 Which should result in the creation of **cpp-ethereum.sln** in that build directory.

-**NOTE: We only support Visual Studio 2015 as of cpp-ethereum-v.1.3.0.
+**NOTE**: We only support Visual Studio 2015 as of cpp-ethereum-v.1.3.0.
 If you don't have it already, install the `Visual C++ 2015 Build Tools <http://landinghub.visualstudio.com/visual-cpp-build-tools>`_ **

 Double-clicking on that file should result in Visual Studio firing up.
 We suggest